Niagara Falls: Which Side is Better?

-Looking right at Bridal Veil Falls dwarfing people on the Cave of the Winds Tour
+Looking right at Bridal Veil Falls dwarfing people on the Cave of the Wind Tour

 Contextual view of Niagara Falls from our room

-Looking down at the American Falls from the hotel room
+Looking down at the American Falls from our room

 Also best seen from the Canadian side is the Niagara Falls floodlit at night.
 This usually occurs from the onset of darkness until midnight.
 They tend to change colors seemingly in random order so you can easily be mesmerized staring at what combination of colors are going to be next.
 See below for photos that we took of what this looks like...

 Context of the lit up Horseshoe Falls fronted by some building lights from our hotel room

 Looking down at the floodlit American Falls from our room